abcgz133/ChiSquare_Binning/README.md

 var_ Cutoff: The corresponding cutting point for each bin
 var_ WOE: After binning, the corresponding WOE value for each bin
 var_ IV: IV value of each feature
-(2) for the categorical feature, the function will output a new feature which will be named: name of the original feature + “_ Encoding”  according to this feature’s bad sample rate.
+(2) for the categorical feature, the function will output a new feature which will be named: name of the original feature + "_ Encoding"  according to this feature’s bad user rate.

 ## 4.6 Single-feature and multi-features analysis
 Firstly,  remove those features with smaller IV values.